TheRealGD/therealgd/README.md

 raddit
 ======

-raddit is a reddit clone made with [Symfony](https://symfony.com/).

-This might end up being the backend for <http://raddit.me>.
-If not, the project will be renamed and most likely abandoned.

-## Status

-This is an unfinished pre-release version.
-Functionality is missing and backwards compatibility will break.
+**raddit** is a web-based forum with voting and threaded comments.
+It is built on the [Symfony](https://symfony.com/) framework.
+Any similarities between this software and that of a large community symbolised by an alien logo are purely coincidental.

 ## Requirements